lxpzurich/praesensrege/README.md

 - And the result: https://testorius.github.io/discernefuturum/

 ## ▶ How to start?
-If you want to check it out, the best place to start is here: [https://www.aem.live/docs/ and more specifically:](https://www.aem.live/developer/tutorial)
+If you want to check it out, the best place to start is here: [https://www.aem.live/](https://www.aem.live/developer/tutorial)